rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

 Similarly, if the US military was not the de-facto dominant power on earth, then the USD would collapse.
-Likewise, if the US government was to collapse, so too would the petrodollar.
+Likewise, if the US government was to collapse, so too would the petrodollarssystem.
 This is what it means to be the *global reserve currency*.

 Unlike gold and silver, the petrodollar